 It may have escaped your attention.
-(Okay, it probably hasn't.)
-But Game of Thrones is back on our TV screens for another season of intrigue, nudity and gratuitous violence.
+(OK, it probably hasn't.)
+But Game of Thrones is back on our TV screens for another season of intrigue, nudity, and gratuitous violence.

 This rampant tide of merchandising extends into gaming, too.
-There's a licensed RPG which met with mixed reviews on its release, and Californian studio Telltale Games produced an episodic, story-driven adventure game which has earned praise from fans and critics.
+There's a licensed RPG that was met with mixed reviews on its release, and California studio Telltale Games produced an episodic, story-driven adventure game that has earned praise from fans and critics.

 But if you'd like to really immerse yourself in gaming in the Seven Kingdoms, you need to power off your PC, because the most intense, challenging interpretations of the Song of Ice and Fire series aren't to be found in the digital realm.
 They're on your living room table.

 As I've written before for VICE, tabletop games have become surprisingly awesome in recent years, and there are some rich, deep, faithful analogue adaptations of A Game of Thrones to discover.
 A Game of Thrones: The Board Game casts you as the leader of one of the great houses of Westeros, raising armies, seizing territories and overcoming your rivals with a mix of military might and sheer, heartless betrayal.
 A Song of Ice and Fire Roleplaying takes a more personal approach, putting you and your friends into the shoes of individual characters in the series's timeline and letting you play your way through unfolding events like a darker, bloodier Dungeons & Dragons.

 Accomplished as these offerings are, though, there's another game that gives you the chance to indulge in some wanton backstabbing and brutality in this iconic setting, and it may just be the best of the bunch.